Updated on 2024-12-11 GMT+08:00

 1. Create a target directory.

-For example, to create a target directory ${BIGDATA_DATA_HOME}/hadoop/data3/dn, run the following command:
+For example, if the target directory is ${BIGDATA_DATA_HOME}/hadoop/data3/dn, run the following command:

 mkdir -p ${BIGDATA_DATA_HOME}/hadoop/data3/dn